 The affirmative vote at least 75% of the voting power of all of the shares of our common stock outstanding as of the Record Date is required to adopt the Supermajority Voting Removal Proposal.
 If our stockholders adopt the Supermajority Voting Removal Proposal, the Board has authorized our officers to file an amended and restated certificate of incorporation with the Secretary of State of the State of Delaware (the "Restated Certificate"), and the Restated Certificate would become effective upon acceptance by the Delaware Secretary of State.
 We intend to make that filing as soon as practicable if the Supermajority Voting Removal Proposal is adopted at the Annual Meeting.
-However, even if our stockholders adopt the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal without further stockholder action prior to the effectiveness of the filing of the Restated Certificate with the Delaware Secretary of State and, if abandoned, the Restated Certificate will not become effective.
-If the Board abandons the Supermajority Voting Removal Proposal, we will publicly disclose that fact and the reason for its determination.
+However, even if our stockholders adopt the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, the Board may abandon the Supermajority Voting Removal Proposal, we will publicly disclose that fact and the reason for its determination.